-Interfaith Community Organization
+Interfaith Community Organization has merged with LA Voice

 Our congregation was a founding member of the Greater Long Beach Interfaith Community Organization (ICO) in 1999, and we have a proud history of working with other faith communities (such as First Congregational UCC, Second Samoan UCC, St. Athanasius Catholic, St. Lucy’s Catholic, St. Luke’s Episcopal, United With Hope UMC) and other supporters in Long Beach to increase justice for all residents of the Greater Long Beach area.